grpc/test-infra/dashboard/cmd/postgres_replicator/README.md

 ## Running

-From the test-infra project root, run `make replicator`, then `bin/replicator -c <config_file>`.
+From the dashboard project root, run `make replicator`, then `bin/replicator -c <config_file>`.

 When the replicator receives a `GET` request for `/run`, it will transfer new